gx8858/hello-world/README.md

 # hello-world
-This is my first test repository.
+This is my first repository.